Finite symmetry groups in physics: The binary tetrahedral group

 The $3$-dimensional representation is the representation as symmetries of a regular tetrahedron, which can be embedded as alternate vertices of a cube, so that the matrices can be taken as

 The representation $4_H$ is the representation by right-multiplication on the quaternions, so that the matrices can be taken as

-In the standard model the quaternionic symmetry is broken, and a particular complex basis is chosen.
+If this representation corresponds to a spinor in the standard model, then the quaternionic symmetry is broken, and a particular complex basis must be chosen.
 The following matrices give an example, which may or may not be similar to what is done in the standard model:

 Finally, the representation $4_C$ can be written as